Chevrolet Vega: Rebadged variants

 Vega body styles were used for several badge engineered variants.
 The 1973 to 1977 Pontiac Astre had Vega bodies (and Vega engines through 1976).
 The 1978 to 1979 Chevrolet Monza and Pontiac Sunbird wagons used the Vega Kammback wagon body with engines by Pontiac and Buick.
 The Monza S used the Vega hatchback body.

 XP-898 concept

 In 1973, Chevrolet presented the XP-898 concept car using many Vega components, including the engine, and using a construction method intended to explore vehicle crashworthiness at high speed: a fiberglass foam sandwich body and chassis in four sections with rigid urethane foam infill.

 Motorsport

-Car and Driver's showroom stock No. 0
+Car and Driver's reader challenge race

 In the early 1970s Car and Driver magazine challenged its readers to a series of Sports Car Club of America (SCCA) races for showroom stock sedans at Lime Rock Park, Connecticut – "The Car and Driver SS/Sedan Challenge".
 Bruce Cargill (representing the readers) won "Challenge I" in 1972 in a Dodge Colt, and Patrick Bedard, C&D's executive writer, won "Challenge II" in 1973 in an Opel 1900, "Challenge III" was the tie-breaker in 1974.